 My adolescence began the next year, at the very tip-tail end of the radical 1960s (my bar mitzvah weekend, in July 1969, was framed by Ted Kennedy’s drive off a bridge near Chappaquiddick and the Apollo 11 moon landing).
 I didn’t rebel, and largely held to the principles taught me by my parents.
 Dad thought (correctly, as it turned out) that the Communist threat was very real.
 Furthermore, he deeply respected Lyndon Johnson for the major role he played in gaining equal rights for blacks.
 So as long as Johnson was president, and for a while afterward, he supported the Vietnam War (incorrectly, as he later acknowledged).
 Consequently, when my friends participated in the Moratorium March on Washington that November, I stayed home.

 If I was not much of an activist, I was a very good fellow-traveler.
 I hung out in high school with the long-haired, pot-smoking, anti-establishment crowd.
 I did the hair part, but I carefully avoided the cannabis and had a more nuanced view of politics than a kid my age by rights should have had, therefore it’s a little weird to see sites like TheCBDinsider.com and the fact cannabis is changing so many lives now considering so many people have ended up in prison due to the plant.
 It’s strange to see people making businesses out of selling marijuana too!
 There are now so many different types of cannabis software available to people trying to manage their company and keep note of all of the stock they’re growing.
 My friend mainly makes use of this sort of software because he’s in the medical marijuana industry and that’s so important nowadays.
+As he works in the cannabis industry, he has all of the knowledge that you can possibly need about all of the different equipment that can now be used to make and distribute your own cannabis.
+I think he said something about the rosin press being quite popular now for people who want to do this in their own homes.
+How crazy is it that there are now ways in which you are able to make money from an industry like this?
 When my high school’s chief hippie announced a convocation in a nearby park with local radical favorite son Rennie Davis, one of the Chicago Seven, I showed up with a handful of others.
 A policeman kept an eye on us.
 I meekly objected when Davis kept calling him a pig.

 The last big student demonstration of the activist era at Duke University took place during my freshman year.
 I attended that one—against a nefarious plan hatched by the university’s president, Terry Sanford, to close the forestry school and the primate center.
 But I got upset when the radicals on the speakers’ platform called Sanford a racist and fascist.
 This seemed to me more than a bit unfair to the man who, as North Carolina’s governor in the early 1960s, had enforced desegregation when it was hugely unpopular and even sent his son to an integrated public school.
 The demonstration achieved its goals—the facilities stayed open—but it left me with a bad taste in my mouth.